GM's Cadillac brand to open headquarters in New York

-DETROIT (Reuters) - General Motors Co (GM.N) said on Tuesday its Cadillac brand will open a headquarters in New York next year in a move to remake the luxury marque’s image and broaden its appeal outside North America.
+DETROIT, Sept 23 (Reuters) - General Motors Co said on Tuesday its Cadillac brand will open a headquarters in New York next year in a move to remake the luxury marque’s image and broaden its appeal outside North America.

 Cadillac spokesman David Caldwell said the brand expects the office, including display and event space, in the trendy Soho neighborhood of Manhattan to open around the second quarter of 2015.